nirmata/nirmata-scripts/update-kubelet-args/README.md

-This script is used to create teams, catalogs and environments in Nirmata using a file which consists of a list of namespaces.
+This script is used to update the kubelet arguments of Nirmata managed cluster in Nirmata

 <ins>**Prerequisites:**</ins>